MicrosoftDocs/ai-builder/ai-builder-docs/samples.md

 <!--Via Writing Style Guide, you need to have at least two H2s, or don't have any.-->

-Sample data is available for each AI Builder model type, together with instructions for working with it.
+Sample data is available for each<!--Should this be "for most AI Builder model types"?
+Since entity extraction doesn't seem to have any.--> AI Builder model type, together with instructions for working with it.
 Select one of these options to get started:

 - [Use sample data for prediction](prediction-sample-data.md)
 - [Use sample data for category classification](text-classification-sample-data.md)